jkim0731/angle-discrimination-behavior/README.md

 2) Which whisker dependent touch features are most important in driving angle perception?

 Main scripts:
-main_builder: primary script used to package trial by trial whisker motion into design matrices and answer the above 2 questions
+main_builder: primary script used to package trial by trial whisker motion into a struct
 main_figure_builder: script used to compile main and supplemental figures for publication.
 master_figure_builder: script for detailed adhoc plots and analysis.

 Requirements: